kusakusakusa/rails6boilerplate/README.md

 These tasks involves tunneling through the bastion server, which means the bastion server has to be setup before hand.

 If the environment created is a single instance, its RDS should be publicly accessible.
-Hence, you can connect from your local machine and run the commands locally instead of having to use these comands.
+Hence, you can connect from your local machine and run the commands locally instead of having to use these commands.

 #### Logging